pr0xh4ck/java/README.md

 > JVM
 ```
-Basically it's a interpreter.
-So JVM execute java code.
+Basically it's a interpreter convert byte code to machine code.
+So JVM convert the code first then execute code.
 ```